CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1- Development/README.md

 2- Connect Casper Signer

 The reviewer was able to connect to the Casper testnet via CasperSigner.
-The public key of Caper signer wallet is shown on the page.
+The public key of Caper signer wallet was shown on the page.
 But an error keeps  throwing on the web console (Chrome) .

 ```console